-Supervision Ratios for the Swim Test for Shallow and Deep Water - Waterfronts
+Supervision Ratios for the Swim Test

 - There must be a minimum of 2 certified aquatic instructors or lifeguards at the waterfront or in the water. - Supervision ratio is 2 certified aquatic instructors or lifeguards per 1 to 25 students. - For every additional 25 students, an additional certified aquatic instructor or lifeguard is required.